tpfirman/sfPyAuth/README.md

 ```

 ## Plans
-* Refactor to improve structure (this is a very rushed build out)
 * Provide way to authenticate without user interaction (for use in serverless/headless environments)
 * Implement key management (Azure/AWS) as an option
-* Do we really need a library for handling .env files?

 ## Contributing
 If you want to contribute, feel free.